-Do individuals have the right to see a copy of their personal information held by PII owners?
-Describe any limitations to this right.
+Do individuals have the right to access their personal information held by PII owners?
+Describe how this right can be exercised as well as any limitations to this right.

-Among the main rights of individuals (ARCO rights - see question 35) is the right to access a copy of the information being held and treated by the PII Controller.
+Among the main rights of individuals (ARCO rights - see question 35) is the right to access a copy of the information being held and treated by the PII controller.
 This right may be limited for national security reasons, regulations on public order, public security and health or for the protection of third-party rights, and with the limitations provided in the applicable laws, or through a resolution of a competent authority.